Identify your learning needs.

 Use the Test Content Outline to identify the subject areas on the test.
 Identify which subject areas are your strengths and weaknesses.
 Pay attention to how each area is weighted (the percentage of scored items from each subject area).
 If a subject area is weighted at 22%, multiply the number of scored items by .22 for the number of items you can expect in the subject area.

 Build a study plan.

-- Establish learning objectives based on your learning needs.
-You may want to concentrate more on the content that you are least familiar with, or study each area in relation to its weight on the examination.
-Be sure to review the heavily weighted areas of the test content outline, because they will comprise a greater portion of your score items.
-Also, become familiar with the generic names of drugs used in treatment.
-ONCC uses generic names, not brand names, on tests.
+- Focus on the content that you are least familiar with or study each area based on its test weight.
+Become familiar with the generic names of drugs used in treatment.
+ONCC does not use brand names on tests.